 As Christians believe Jesus Christ is alive, they personally bear witness to the effect of His resurrection upon themselves and their life.

 They invite their acquaintances to discover this for themselves so that they may have personal experience of the risen Christ, so that “their faith does not stand in the wisdom of men but in the power of God” 1Cor 2:5.

 Belief in the risen Christ is not a mere statement but a personal conviction of its truth.

 Doubting Thomas was not gullible and he would not accept the testimony of his fellow apostles.
 Jesus soon settled his doubts with personal experience.

 The best evidence for you will be personal experience and this is what God does by proving it to you personally.
 Jesus explained this to His apostles.
 He explained that He would send the Holy Spirit of God.
 “When the Spirit of truth comes, He will guide you into all truth.
 He will convince the world of the sin of not believing on Me, of righteousness and of judgment” Jn 16:8-9.
 The Spirit of God does the convincing – not preachers.
 Once you are convinced, you cannot but believe it.

 The resurrection had been predicted for millennia in the Old Testament Scriptures.

 Pray – not pay

-You can listen here to The free offer of the Gospel.
+You can listen here to the free offer of the Gospel.

 Dirac applied this test to the origin of life.
-It passes this test because the probability of the origin of life arising from chance is so infinitessimally small that it is “improbable”, to use Dirac’s word.
+It passed this test because the probability of the origin of life arising from chance is so infinitessimally small that it is “improbable”, to use Dirac’s word.
 However, not everyone understands such probabilities so God has given us an easier improbability to consider – the resurrection of Jesus Christ from the dead.
-People do not usually rise from the dead, so the evidence for the resurrection of Jesus Christ from the dead should make all thinking people pause to reflect upon it meaning.
+People do not usually rise from the dead, so the evidence for the resurrection of Jesus Christ from the dead should make all thinking people pause to reflect upon its meaning.